ethereum/ethereum-org-website/src/content/governance/index.md

 While the specification and implementations development has always been fully open source, the formal processes used to propose updates described above weren't used.
 This allowed changes to be specified and agreed upon quicker by researchers and implementers.

-When the Beacon Chain merged with Ethereum's execution layer, the proposal EIP-3675 was changed from 'Last Call' to 'Final', cementing the 'Merge' as a completed proposal in the list of EIPs.
-This process to implement the 'Merge' finished September 15th, 2022 as part of the Paris network upgrade. (https://etherscan.io/block/15537393)
+When the Beacon Chain merged with the Ethereum execution layer on September 15th, 2022 The Merge was complete as part of the [Paris network upgrade](https://ethereum.org/en/history/#paris).
+The proposal [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675) was changed from 'Last Call' to 'Final', completing the transition to proof-of-stake.

 <ButtonLink to="/upgrades/merge/">
   More on The Merge